CAS to the rescue? Chelsea's Champions League hopes hanging by a thread after Bramall Lane beating | Goal.com

 Now, they've conceded eight goals in their last four games, with their defensive flaws there for all to see.

-Chelsea were 2-0 down after 33 minutes at Brammall Lane, with David McGoldrick scored his first Premier League goal of the season by converting a rebound, after Oli McBurnie had seen his initial effort on goal blocked by Kepa Arrizabalaga.
+Chelsea were 2-0 down after 33 minutes at Bramall Lane, with David McGoldrick scoring his first Premier League goal of the season by converting a rebound, after Oli McBurnie had seen his initial effort on goal blocked by Kepa Arrizabalaga.

 McBurnie would then score himself, nodding home unchallenged after a simple one-two down the left opened up the visiting defence.